dogweather/forkful/content/en/kotlin/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions means chopping your program into reusable pieces, each handling a specific task.
-We do this to make code easier to read, debug, and update.
-Think of your code like a pantry: you want everything from baking supplies to canned goods grouped, so you find what you need without a fuss.

 ## How to:
 Here’s a simple example.
 Instead of writing a long script to greet users, we split the task into functions.